DenisAShah/ValLogRegMod/03_PredLogReg.md

 observed probabilities of the outcome (p(y=1)) in relation to the predicted probabilities, e.g. using the lowess algorithm.
-The observed probabilities can be also estimated using a secondary logistic regression model using the predicted probability as predictor modelled with splines.
+The observed probabilities can be also estimated using a secondary logistic regression model using the predicted probability as a covariate.
+We can assume linearity or a more flexible relation between the covariate and the observed probabilties using, for example, splines.
 We may however expect that the specific type of smoothing may affect the graphical impression, especially in smaller data sets.

 <details>
 <summary>